 It is common for equity markets to go through cycles.
 Equity markets are volatile.
 And by volatile, we mean that it doesn’t always move in one direction.
 While it goes up at some points, it goes down at others.
 This happens because of a variety of factors, including global political and economic environment, domestic economic indicators, investor expectations, etc.

-Currently the market is on a downward cycle.
-This is how the market has moved over the last one year
+Currently, the market is on a downward cycle.
+This is how the market has moved over the last year

 As you can see, the mid and small cap indices are down quite a bit.
 Both these indices hit a peak in early 2018 and have since been falling.
 The Nifty Midcap 100 has lost 19% since January 2018 and the BSE Smallcap has lost 26%.
 This isn’t the first time these segments have slipped so steeply.
 For the seasoned investors, this is just a phase that needs to be gone through.

 But for you newer investors who got into stock markets post 2014, this prolonged fall is new and scary.
 The years since 2014 saw very brief corrective phases of a 2-3 months in the midcap and smallcap space from which recovery was swift and sharp.
 However, the ongoing fall is just one among others.
 Here are a few other instances from the past 15 years

 In each of these instances, markets – especially the small and midcap segment – fell by a large percentage in a span of few months.
 But these are specific periods of only the falls.
 When we put the last 15 years together in a single graph, we get this